-High School students should meet and maintain all academic and behavioral requirements and who are recommended by the high school principal/counselor are eligible to enroll in dual credit courses.
+High School students who meet and maintain all academic and behavioral requirements and who are recommended by the high school principal/counselor are eligible to enroll in dual credit courses.

-Appropriate scores on any of the following approved tests may be used: SAT, ACT, PSAT/NMSQT, TSI Assessment, and STAAR EOC.
+Appropriate scores on any of the following approved tests may be used to determine eligibility for dual credit: SAT, ACT, PSAT/NMSQT, TSI Assessment, and STAAR EOC.
 All scores are subject to change based on the Texas Higher Education Coordinating Board.